-We provide a complete EIS service, which includes completion of all of the steps set out below, for a fixed fee from £999 plus VAT.
+We provide a complete EIS service, which includes completion of all of the steps set out below.

 We always recommend that you first seek an advance assurance.
 Whilst not required, it’s sensible for any company to have an EIS- advance assurance in advance of receiving an investment.
 This process can take up to circa two months but does provide comfort to the would-be shareholders that any investment would qualify for EIS.

 Before issuing new shares and finalising a round of investment it is important to ensure that the Company is legally able to issue shares in the Company.
 If a company wishes to legally issue new shares, the directors must ensure that the Articles of Association allow the directors to issue new shares without the need to first pass a resolution.
 Sometimes a board meeting is required to seek approval for the proposed investment.

 Once the directors have the necessary authority, the cash investment can be received to the Company and the shares can be issued.
 Share certificates can thereafter be sent to the new shareholders and the Companies House updated with the new shares, via SH01s.

 After the company has been trading for 4 months or spent 70% of the “EIS funds”, the company can submit an EIS1 (or compliance statement) to HMRC to request the EIS certificates that the investors need to have to claim their tax relief.